 Each year, our CEO submits recommendations to the Compensation Committee for adjustments to the salary, bonuses and long-term equity incentive awards payable to all employees, including himself.
 The Compensation Committee considers the recommendations of our CEO as only one factor, in addition to the other factors described in this Compensation Discussion and Analysis, in setting our Senior Executive and other employee compensation.
 As Senior Executives, Other Corporate Officers and Key Professional Employees are hired and promoted during the year, our CEO or CFO (to whom the Company's Human Resources Department reports) make recommendations to the Compensation Committee for long-term equity incentive award grants during interim periods for newly-hired or promoted employees.
 In the event the Company hired a Senior Executive, our CEO would work closely with the Compensation Committee in negotiating compensation arrangements for potential Senior Executives to ensure that our compensation arrangements are consistent with our existing compensation strategies and philosophy and are approved by the Compensation Committee.
-At the request of the Compensation Committee also individually reviews and approves all compensation granted to our Senior Executives and Other Corporate Officers.
+At the request of the Compensation Committee, our CEO and our CFO attend certain meetings and work sessions of the Compensation Committee.
+The Compensation Committee also individually reviews and approves all compensation granted to our Senior Executives and Other Corporate Officers.
 There are currently nine Senior Executives and 20 Other Corporate Officers.